-The 18th-level benefits of this archetype empower earlier features.
-This is fine as it subtly caps the concept of this archetype.
-You empower your party throughout rallies, so furthering that empowerment to Banner and Inspiring Act does not prove lackluster.
-If you believe a change is needed to incorporate further 18th-level rewards, then I suggest increasing Bulwark at 18th to target two allies that failed the same saving throw.
-Another benefit could be the Banner's unfurled bonus could apply to all Intelligence, Wisdom, and Charisma saving throws rather than those of being charmed or frightened to emphasize how much rallying force you have holding your Banner.
+The 18th-level benefits of this archetype empower earlier features, and that's perfect for this archetype.
+You empower your party throughout rallies, so furthering that empowerment to your features rallies them as well.
+If you believe a change is needed to incorporate further 18th-level rewards, then I suggest increasing Bulwark at 18th to target two allies that failed the same save or increasing its range like Banner and Inspiring Act.